will62794/will62794.github.io/_posts/2026-03-07-canonical-dist-protocols.markdown

 <!-- This canonical description model also reduces the possible design space of protocols.
 For example, given only `state` and `currentTerm` variables, what are our possible options for implementing a protocol that ensures Election Safety?
 Everyone can just become leader at term when they decide to, but to ensure safety, they must check that no one else is currently leader in the term they want to go to.  -->

-After moving to history query based actions, we can think about how our protocol is defined now.
-Essentially, we have a set of state variables for each node, and a set of actions where each action is a (1) history query precondition and (2) a postcondition that tells the node how to update its local state.

 Applying this history query specification approach, we end up with a [simplified set of actions](https://github.com/will62794/dist-protocol-canonicalization/blob/16b93ab4d26d7abdcd5e4fbb6306db5c1cd6d898/code/RaftAsyncUniversal/RaftAsyncUniversal.tla#L280-L295) for the protocol:

 - `BecomeCandidate`